kevin4au/Battleship/README.md

 * Add a sign in screen to make players unique.
 Gravatars could be used.
 A chat window could also be created to make for a better player to player interface.
 * Refactor the receiveMessage() method in the *Player* class.
 This one grew a lot, and I think it could be broken into separate methods for better readabilty.
 * Make additional UI enhancements.
 * Note: Possible defect exists in index.js.
-The error handling function would be a good candidate for a set of unit tests.
+The error handling function would be a good candidate for a set of unit tests using clientID and myClients[] as inputs.
+The output should log a stack trace or a success message to the console as the function produces no output.